A Legacy of Excellence

 Contact firstname.lastname@example.org with any questions.

-If you have immediate questions to discuss, please schedule an appointment with an advisor by calling 989-386-6626.
+If you have immediate questions to discuss, please schedule an appointment with your Mid Mentor by calling (989) 386-6626.

 Mid Nursing Students Achieve 100% Licensure Pass Rate